sukraBhandari/Hemogram_AWS/README.md

 ## Data Security
-Since, the Hemogram application is processing sensitive patient data, it is very crucial protect these data.
+Since, the Hemogram application is processing sensitive Patient Health Information (PHI) data, it is very crucial protect these data.
 To protect the data, end-to-end encryption is required.
 In this section, I am exploring the idea of encrypting the data while it is in transit and at rest.

 ### In transit
 The diagram below depicts the data flow through various component of the application and how the data can be encrypted as it moves from one compoment to another.